nathanladner-cell/liamaivision/RAILWAY_GOOGLE_SETUP.md

 ### Verification:

 After deployment, visit your app and check:
-- The header should show "🔍 Google Vision + 🧠 OpenAI = Maximum Accuracy"
 - The status endpoint should show `hybrid_ready: true`
 - Analysis should show "hybrid" method and OCR character counts